 15 track workers deaths prompt NTSB study

-It recommends that the railroad administration include OSHA standards during job briefings for roadway workers.
+Among its recommendations is for the railroad administration to include OSHA standards during job briefings for roadway workers.

 Accidents such as train crashes and derailments were not part of the study.

 The fatal accidents had a wide variety of causes.
 Seven workers were hit by trains in New York; Chicago; West Haven, Connecticut; Socorro, New Mexico; Walnut Creek, California; and Leesburg, Missouri.
 But other deaths were caused by falls from bridges in Philadelphia and Marianna, Florida; a mudslide in Old Fort, North Carolina; heat stroke in Trevose, Pennsylvania; and an electrocution in Harpursville, New York.

 One worker was killed in Mathis, Texas, when an aerial lift vehicle overturned; one was hit by a car in Bradner, Ohio; and one was killed by a rail that was on moving equipment.

 Weiss said the NTSB "did a deep dive to find if there was anything common that could help us. ...
 They were disparate accidents but we did have some findings and 15 recommendations that we feel could improve safety."

 In addition to recommendations relating to OSHA, the report suggested the railroad administration revise its national inspection program to emphasize "hazard recognition."

 It also called on railroads to include unions in accident investigations.